snac-cooperative/snac_eac_cpf_utils/readme.md

 variables to find a `<record>` element regardless of intervening whitespace (or not).

-The XSLT script, oclc_marc2cpf.xsl reads each record, extracting relevant information and putting it into variables which are put into parameters for a final template that renders the EAD-CPF output.
+The XSLT script, oclc_marc2cpf.xsl reads each record, extracting relevant information and putting it into variables which are put into parameters for a final template that renders the EAC-CPF output.
 Each eac-cpf output is sent to a separate file.
 Files are put into a single depth directory hierarchy via some chunking code.
 The script oclc_marc2cpf.xsl includes a two additional XSLT files, eac_cpf.xsl and lib.xsl.
 The file eac_cpf.xsl is which is mostly just an eac-cpf template.
 It is wrapped in a XSLT named template with